How Much Should I Spend on a Car?

 What Are People Actually Spending on Cars?

-According to the U.S. Census Bureau’s American Community Survey, the median household income was $61,937 in 2018, the latest available data.
-If using any of the three rules of thumb above, here is the maximium you would theoretically spend:
+According to the U.S. Census Bureau’s American Community Survey, the median household income was $61,937 in 2018.

-We can also see the costs of different types of car purchases cost thanks to a 2019 Experian survey, including:
+The average costs of different types of car purchases, according to a 2019 Experian survey, are:

 Ready to refinance your car loan?
 Find a Better Loan Now